corda/corda-solutions/bn-apps/memberships-management/design/design.md

 As *Business Networks* is a fairly high-level concept, which might require some heavy customisations per business case, the proposed solution is to implement a BNMS at the Corda Application level, and to distribute it as CorDapp(s) to users.
 This approach would also ease an installation and integration of the BNO applications into the existing enterprise infrastructures, as it would require less integration points with not-flow based internal systems.

-In this design, *memberships* are issued onto the ledger.
+The design proposal is to issue *memberships* onto the ledger.
 The main reasons behind that are:
 * The future support of *reference states*, would allow BN participants to *contractually* prove validity of their membership at the point when a transaction is made, by including their *membership states* as *reference inputs* into the transaction. *Lateness* of the reference inputs would be checked by Notary, while Smart Contract can assert that the transaction contains a membership-state-per-participant as *reference inputs*.
 * BNO would have a way of immediately revoking a participant's membership, by unilaterally reissuing his *membership state* onto the ledger.
 Any subsequent attempt by the participant to use *not the latest* version of the membership state, would fail the *reference input* check.
 Revocations would have an immediate effect, comparing to other solutions, which would require some time for changes to get propagated.